holmos-ipm/holmos-hardware/README.md

 Your printer's software should be able to read them directly.
 Print one of each file, and you'll have everything you need.

+If you are using parts with different diameters than the reference_assembly, modify the printable parts accordingly.

 We developed this using Ultimaker printers and their [Cura](https://ultimaker.com/en/products/ultimaker-cura-software) software, but any other printer should work.